lucast233/BankingProject/public_html/Project/proposal.md

 			- These will reflect in the transaction history page

 	Milestone 4:
-	- [ ] User can set their profile to be public or private (will need another column in Users table)
+	- [x] [08/02/21] User can set their profile to be public or private (will need another column in Users table)
 		- If public, hide email address from other users
-	- [ ] User will be able open a savings account
+	- [x] [07/31/21] User will be able open a savings account
 		- System will generate a 12 digit/character account number per the existing rules (see Checking Account above)
 		- System will associate the account to the user
 		- Account type will be set as savings